nathanjchan/miracle/README.md

 - The 2 ECS services and RDS database each have a security group.
 The website service uniquely has a load balancer.
 - The subnets and security groups are configured such that the website is public, the scraper is private, and the database only allows traffic from the website and scraper.

+Note that this AWS deployment is different from the local deployment; instead of putting Postgres in a container, this creates a Postgres in RDS, and communication is done within the VPC instead of the Docker Compose network.

+The website does not have HTTPS.
+It is essential and probably won't be too hard to add to the Terraform file.